Willie169/Android-Non-Root/README.md

 Features include:

-* CorpseFinder - Removing data that belongs to apps that are no longer installed
+* `CorpseFinder` \- Removing data that belongs to apps that are no longer installed
-* SystemCleaner: User configurable filters for random files
+* `SystemCleaner`: User configurable filters for random files
-* AppControl - Controling/disabling apps
+* `AppControl` \- Controling/disabling apps
-* StorageAnalyzer - Storage overview
+* `StorageAnalyzer` \- Storage overview
 * Root and Shizuku support

 ### Use SD Maid SE with Shizuku

 * Setup Shizuku.
-You can follow the guide in [Shizuku, SystemUI Tuner, and aShell: Use Local ADB of Android Device on Terminals Such as Termux without Another Device with Shizuku, Leave Developer Options off When Doing So with SystemUI Tuner, and Use ADB with Features like Autocomplete Suggestion with aShell](#shizukusystemuitunerandashelluselocaladbofandroiddeviceonterminalssuchastermuxwithoutanotherdevicewithshizukuleavedeveloperoptionsoffwhendoingsowithsystemuituneranduseadbwithfeatureslikeautocompletesuggestionwithashell).
+For people who are new to it, please refer to the tutorial for it in [Shizuku, SystemUI Tuner, and aShell: Use Local ADB of Android Device on Terminals Such as Termux without Another Device with Shizuku, Leave Developer Options off When Doing So with SystemUI Tuner, and Use ADB with Features like Autocomplete Suggestion with aShell](#shizuku-systemui-tuner-and-ashell-use-local-adb-of-android-device-on-terminals-such-as-termux-without-another-device-with-shizuku-leave-developer-options-off-when-doing-so-with-systemui-tuner-and-use-adb-with-features-like-autocomplete-suggestion-with-ashell).
 The part about using SystemUI Tuner to enable ADB persistently in order to keep Shizuku running when Developer Options is turned off isn't necessary here but recommended if you want to keep SD Maid SE using Shizuku.
 * Give consent for SD Maid SE to use Shizuku inside SD Maid SE, you can use it to enable/disable SD Maid SE's use of Shizuku.
 * After giving consent, a Grant access dialog from Shizuku should show.
 * Confirm the dialog.